catseye/toolshelf/README.markdown

 Theory of Operation
 -------------------

-This section describes how it all works -- specifically, how typing `toolshelf` can seemingly magically alter your search paths.
+This section describes how it all works — specifically, how typing `toolshelf` can seemingly magically alter your search paths.

+**Oh, this is almost all out of date.
+Fix!**

 ### `bootstrap-toolshelf.sh` ###